JaMo42/spellcheck_comments/README.md

 - `-dump-styles` Dump all configured styles to standard output and exit

-- `-fcc` Enable filtering of commented code, event if disable in the configuration
+- `-fcc` Enable filtering of commented code, even if disabled in the configuration

+- `-save-ignore[=FILE]` Save words ignored using the `Ignore all` action to a ignore list file.
+By default this is `.spellcheck_comments_ignorelist` but a different file name can be optionally provided (note that the argument has to be given with the `=`).

 - `-help` Show the option help message